Jackysg2016/prankPro/README.md

 ## How to Install

-1. use pod to init your environment.
+1. use coconapod to init your xcode environment.

-2. change the app-keys in `application.h` to yours.
+2. change the app-keys in `application.h` to yours.Maybe you can still get information from Parse.com

-3. run.
+3. enjoy.

 ## Intro